Jenrikku/IntroGo/README.md

 1. Run your server.
 2. Join as a player.
 3. Use '/go-adm setspawn' to set the spawn point.
+4. OPTIONAL - If you want, you can set enableWhenRespawn to true to teleport players to the initial spawn when they die. _You need to run /go-adm reload after it._
 ### Misc.
 - /go-adm reload
 	Reloads 'config.yml'.
 Useful if you want to modify the welcome message without restarting the server.